Yashsharma1911/file-store-service/README.md

 ## Deploy file store in Kubernetes (Optional)

-You can deploy file store to your kubernetes cluster, run below make command which will auto deploy kubernetes resources to run your application.
+You can deploy file store to your Kubernetes cluster, run below make command which will auto-deploy Kubernetes resources to run your application.

 **Note:** After installation gets successful do run `kubectl get pods` to ensure deployments are up and running.